unrelentingfox/google-machine-learning-notes/README.md

 **Training** - means creating or learning the model.

-**Inference** - meany applying the trained model to the unlabeled examples.
+**Inference** - means applying the trained model to the unlabeled examples.

 **Regression Model** - predicts the continuous values
 * What is the value of a house?